 There Are Two Types of Corporations:

-1. C corporations, or regular corporations
+1. C Corps, or regular corporations

-When you form a corporation, it automatically becomes a C corp for federal tax purposes.
+When you form a corporation, it automatically becomes a C Corp for federal tax purposes.
 This is the only type of business that isn’t a pass-through entity.
 Instead, it’s taxed separately from its owners.

-A C corp has to pay income taxes on net income and file its own tax returns with the IRS.
+A C Corp has to pay income taxes on net income and file its own tax returns with the IRS.
 It also has its own income tax rate.
-Also, C corps are subject to double taxation.
+Also, C Corps are subject to double taxation.
 Any direct payment of profits to shareholders is considered a dividend by the IRS and taxed twice.

 First, the corporation pays corporate income tax on the profit, at whatever the corporate rate is, on its own return.
 Then, the shareholders pay personal income tax on the money they receive, at the capital gains rate (higher income shareholders might even have to pay an additional Medicare tax).